 A cataract occurs when the lens inside your eye becomes cloudy.
 It can make your vision blurred and yellowed.
 You can find bright lights dazzling and have problems with glare on a sunny day or from car headlights.
 The cloudiness in the lens grows gradually over time.
 Cataracts can be removed and the lens replaced to improve your vision.

-A detached retina can cause a shadow at the edge of your vision or create an effect like a curtain falling over a large part of your sight in one eye.
+A detached retina can cause a shadow at the edge of your vision or create an effect like a curtain or debris falling over a large part of your sight in one eye.
 It is more common in people who have moderate to severe short sight because the retina may be thinner than average.
 You may experience flashes of light or a dramatic increase in ‘floaters’, black dots in front of the eyes, in the run up to a retinal detachment.
-The condition is not painful, but if you have symptoms like this you should see an ophthalmologist straight away.
+The condition is not painful, but if you have symptoms like this you should contact an opticians practice straight away for advice.

-According to RNIB, smoking is the number one threat to the health of your eyes.
+Smoking is one of the leading preventable causes of blindness and according to RNIB, is the number one threat to the health of your eyes.
 It can cause macular degeneration and cataracts, two of the leading causes of sight loss.
 Smoking can reduce the blood flow at the back of the eye which causes damage to the macula, the part of the eye that is essential for detailed vision.
 Tobacco smoke contains heavy metals which accumulate in the lens at the front of the eye, leading to cataract.
 Passive smoking can cause almost as many problems: like smokers, people who have been exposed to other’s smoke over five years almost double their chances of macular degeneration.
 So, if you are a smoker and want to protect your eyes the first thing to do is to stop smoking.
 If you stop, the increased risk of eye disease will reverse over time.
 Talk to your GP or pop in to a pharmacy to find out about stopping smoking with the support of a professional.

 Poor nutrition can contribute to sight problems, particularly macular degeneration.
 Vitamins and minerals, known as antioxidants, help protect the back of the eye from chemicals called ‘free radicals’ in our bloodstream.
 According to one study, taking a specific high dosage of vitamins C and E, beta carotene, zinc and copper could help to ‘significantly reduce the risk of developing advanced stages of AMD by about 25%’ for people who already had moderate AMD.
 Although this seems straightforward, the dose taken in the study was much higher than usually recommended, and a review of research found no benefit, so talk to your GP before embarking on a course of vitamins.